electricilies/electricilies.github.io/docs/software-docs/sequence/adjust-document/create-document.md

 control DocumentController as DC entity DOCUMENT as D

+A -> DMV: Click button "Create Document" activate A activate DMV deactivate A
+DMV -> DDV: Navigate to DocumentDetailView deactivate DMV activate DDV
-DDV -> DDV: Display with empty form activate DDV
+DDV -> DDV: Display with empty form activate DDV deactivate DDV
-A -> DDV: Enter document detail activate A
+A -> DDV: Enter document detail activate A deactivate A
+A -> DDV: Click button "Save" to confirm activate A deactivate A
 DDV -> DDV: Validate data
 activate DDV
 deactivate DDV